- Country Info

 2) Online TEFL Certification Courses

 [VIDEO]: Why Should I Take ITA's Online TEFL Class?

-b) Savings Tips: Staying with friends or family can cut down on housing costs.
-Also, if are in the U.S. or Canada and you want take an in-person TEFL course, but don't want to pay for extensive travel costs, consider taking a TEFL Course in North America, like the four-week Chicago TEFL Class.
+Savings Tips: Staying with friends or family can cut down on housing costs.
+Also, if are in the U.S. or Canada and you want to take an in-person TEFL course, but don't want to pay for extensive travel costs, consider taking a TEFL course in North America.

 For more on TEFL Class tuition, check out all ITA Online and Onsite course dates & tuition costs here.

 Interviewing for teaching jobs in advance from your home county - Are you planning to teach in a specific location or are you open to options worldwide?

 There are many jobs in the Middle East and in major Asian markets like Korea, Japan, Taiwan and China that typically require that you interview in advance from home and line up your English teaching job prior to heading overseas.

 There are also some countries in Europe where you can apply for jobs in advance from home, including Russia, Turkey and some other countries in Eastern and Central Europe.
 A limited number of language schools in Latin America may also interview and hire you from your home country, though most schools in this region hire teachers locally.